-57 degrees north - Course for Gothenburg - Sailing yacht charter & travel - Eye of the Wind
+57 degrees north - heading for Gothenburg - Sailing Ship Charter & Travel - Eye of the Wind

 Trip duration